Understand the Procurement Methods

 Any Dollar Amount

-The purchase of good or services at ANY dollar amount that are produced/performed by or related to:
+The purchase of good or services at ANY dollar amount that is produced/performed by or related to:

 - Persons, in schools or workshops, under the supervision of the Virginia Department for the Blind and Vision Impaired